DHBW-FN-TIT20/verteilte-systeme-bbps/README.md

 COMMAND | --get-topic-status &lt;TOPIC1&gt; &lt;...&gt; &lt;TOPICn&gt; | get the status of (multiple) topics
 DEBUG | --debug | enable logging debug information

 > **Restriction**: When using the `--publish` command, the topic name and message combined cannot exceed 1700 characters.
+However, all types of characters are allowed.

 ## Server
 A server is started with the following arguments: